lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### No ACK
 In the No ACK mode there is no feedback communication from the fragment receiver.
 The sender will send the fragments of a packet until the last one without any possibility to know if errors or a losses have occurred.
 As in this mode there is not a need to identify specific fragments a one-bit FCN is used, therefore FCN All-0 will be used in all fragments except the last one.
 The latter will carry an All-1 FCN and will also carry the MIC.
 The receiver will wait for fragments and will set the Inactivity timer.
 The No ACK mode will use the MIC contained in the last fragment to check error.
-The FCN is set to All-1 for the last fragment.
 When the Inactivity Timer expires or when the MIC check indicates that the reassembled packet does not match the originall one, the receiver will release all resources allocated to reassembly of the packet.
 The initial value of the Inactivity Timer will be determined based on the characteristics of the underlying LPWAN technology and will be defined in other documents (e.g. technology-specific profile documents).